sushantbramhacharya/CProgramming_LEC/Algorithms/README.md

     - Sorted array only index 0(at 1st iteration)
     - Unsorted array rest of all
 - Continously checked and shifted right to get forted array
+# Linear Search
+- This is simplest searching algorithms.
+- It searches array Linearly.